India's COVID crisis spawns black market for oxygen, drugs | DW | 11.05.2021

 "We had no other option as she was in need of this and it was not available anywhere.
-All pharmacies said they had run out of stock and we tried everywhere," Pradeep, her brother, told DW from Hyderabad.
+All pharmacies said they had run out of stock and we tried everywhere," Pradeep, her brother, told DW.

 The original price for the 100 milligram vial of the drug is anywhere between 1,000 and 5,400 rupees.
-In India, remdesivir is being widely used to treat patients with severe symptoms.
+In India, remdesivir has widely been used to treat patients with severe symptoms.

-In the central city of Indore, Rattanjeet Lal, a 45-year-old taxi driver, had to drive around for over 10 hours in search of an oxygen cylinder for his wife last week, while her oxygen levels dropped sharply.
+In the central city of Indore, Rattanjeet Lal, a 45-year-old taxi driver, had to drive around for more than 10 hours in search of an oxygen cylinder for his wife last week, as her oxygen levels dropped sharply.

 "I finally managed to get a 30-liter oxygen cylinder for almost 60,000 rupees, for a price that is almost three times as much as it costs in normal times," Lal told DW.

-Both Anumeha and Lal are among the countless number of people nationwide who have had to turn to the black market to secure essential medical supplies, as the second COVID wave ravages India.
+Both Kumar and Lal are among the countless number of people nationwide who have had to turn to the black market to secure essential medical supplies, as the second COVID wave ravages India.

 Desperate people have been taking to social media to beg for beds, oxygen or medication.

-Against this backdrop, the black market is thriving, with dealers hoarding vital supplies and creating an artificial shortage.
-They then sell them to hapless people at exorbitant rates, thus fleecing poor patients.
+Against this backdrop the black market is thriving, with dealers hoarding vital supplies and creating an artificial shortage.
+They then sell them to hapless people at exorbitant rates, fleecing poor patients.

 This kind of pandemic profiteering has aggravated patient distress and even led to a loss of lives.